smurferson1/MineControl/README.md

 ## Key Features

 - Drive a GPU miner and/or a CPU miner and aggregate their data.
+- Set GPU temperature (or memory junction temperature) min and max targets, and control with up to 5 power profiles.
+- Schedule execution of GPU and CPU miner with advanced options, for example to avoid high power consumption during peak hours of 5-8PM on weekdays during summer.
 - Turn off pretty much anything you don't want.
 If you just want to control temps without driving miners, or the other way around, that's fine.
-- Customizable output capturing from external apps via system tray tooltips or console using regular expressions.
-- Charting and statistics for many metrics like GPU temperature or memory junction temperature, hash rate, power usage (W and kWh), averages, etc. Hash rate data can be split by algorithm when using a miner that supports algo-switching.
+- Charts and/or statistics for many metrics like GPU temperature or memory junction temperature, hash rate, power usage (W and kWh), averages, etc. Hash rate data can be split by algorithm when using a miner that supports algo-switching.
 - Low resource consumption.
-Designed to use 0% GPU and <1% CPU most of the time.
+Designed to use 0% GPU and <1% CPU most of the time (run minimized for best results).
+- Capture output from external apps using regular expressions, via either system tray tooltips or console (stdout redirection).
-- System tray display of GPU power level, GPU miner status, and CPU miner status.
+- System tray display of GPU power level and GPU/CPU miner statuses.
-- Customizable GPU temperature (or memory junction temperature) range, controlled with up to 5 power profiles.
-- GPU failsafe protections to shut off the GPU miner if max temp is exceeded at lowest power, or while the temp is unknown.
+- GPU failsafe protections to shut off the GPU miner if max temp is exceeded at lowest power, and while temperature is unknown.
 - Crash safety: if MineControl crashes, miners under its control will also close.
-- Advanced scheduling for execution of GPU and CPU miner, for example to avoid high power consumption during peak hours of 5-8PM on weekdays during summer.
 - Optional miner auto-shutoff during user activity.
-- Log aggregation from MineControl and miners.
+- Log aggregation including miner output.
 - Archiving of logs and configuration.
-- More customization than most plebs could ask for.

 ## Key Un-features